hjyssg/ShiguReader/README_English.md

     For *nix people and developer, please refer to [Readme_Env_Setup](https://github.com/hjyssg/ShiguReader/blob/dev/Readme_Env_Setup.md)

 ### Third Party Dependency
-    It is nice to have, but fine without it install imagemagick  from https://imagemagick.org
+    It is nice to have, but not mandatory install imagemagick  from https://imagemagick.org